algenisromero/CyberSec_Checklists/README.md

-# CyberSec_Checklists
+# CyberSec Checklists

-Cybersecurity checklists to perform vulnerabilities assessment, pentest, and other ethical hacking assessments.
+This is a collection of cybersecurity checklists to perform vulnerabilities assessment, pentest, and other ethical hacking assessments.